 Grassy dunes are the highlight of this beach, perfect for sand dune boarding.
 Most people travel on a bus tour to see the longest beach in New Zealand, probably a bit safer to be with a professional driver who knows the tide times!
 There's even an annual surfcasting competition known as the Snapper Classic.

 3. Gillespie Beach

 At the base of the Southern Alps sits this pebble-laden beach.
 From here you can take in the majesty of Fox Glacier.
 A six-mile drive to the beach takes you to a historic gold-mining settlement that you can explore at your leisure and ends up at a primitive campsite where you can bond with other campers.
-It's an off-road type of adventure that backpackers can't seem to get enough of.
+It's an off-road type of adventure that travellers can't seem to get enough of.

 If you're looking for some action, look no further than Queenstown.
 This coastal town sits on the shore of Lake Wakatipu and has a lot to offer if you are looking for a thrill.
 You can check off bungy jumping and wine drinking off of your to-do list after visiting Queenstown.
 Get your thrills at AJ Hackett's bungy site as you plummet through mid air or hike Queenstown Hill before heading to a local winery.
 You simply must try the Otago Pinot Noir.
 The nightlife here is a party lover's dream!

 Kaikoura is located at the bottom of the Seaward Kaikoura Range.
 This town certainly isn't as lively as Queenstown, but the marine life and stunning scenes fully compensate for that.
 At Kaikoura, you will be able to spot Sperm Whales and dolphins.
 You can even sign up for a dolphin or whale watching tour that guarantees a whale sighting.
 Kaikoura offers a few spots to grab a drink and a bakery that makes the best meat pies.

 6. Bay of Islands